 A scam is an attempt to trick you into parting with your money.
 Many scams start overseas or on the internet.
 This makes it hard for authorities to catch the scammers.

 Most scammers contact people by phone or on the internet.
-Three easy ways you can protect yourself:
+There are three easy ways you can protect yourself:

 - immediately delete emails from people you don't know, and from agencies or businesses that you didn’t agree to receive emails from

 - never send money online to someone you haven't met in person.